 - Apple, “The App Store Turns 10,” July 2018

-For SMB Tech entrepreneurs, it’s critical that everyone in the organization has a laser focus on the same end customer—from Product and Engineering through to Sales, Marketing, and Customer Success.
-A larger customer may look appetizing from an ASP standpoint, but it can crush your Product team with off-roadmap requirements, which will subsequently crush your Support/Customer Success team with nonstandard issues and eventually… churn.
+For SM Tech entrepreneurs, it’s critical that everyone in the organization has a laser focus on the same end customer—from product and engineering through to sales, marketing, and customer success.
+A larger customer may look appetizing from an ASP standpoint, but it can crush your product team with off-roadmap requirements, which will subsequently crush your support/customer success team with nonstandard issues and eventually… churn.

-2) Go horizontal, go vertical.
+Go horizontal, go vertical.
 Traditional tech companies sell horizontally, solving functional problems across vertical markets (Salesforce sells CRM across many verticals and many geographies).
-This approach has worked well in SMB Tech as well, with companies like RingCentral (cloud phone systems), Square (POS), Wix (web sites), Shopify (ecommerce), building very large companies selling solutions to all types of SMBs.
-Increasingly, though, we see a new breed of SMB Tech company focused on a single industry vertical.
+This approach has worked well in SMBTech as well, with companies like RingCentral (cloud phone systems), Square (POS), Wix (web sites), Shopify (e-commerce), building very large companies selling solutions to all types of SMBs.
+Increasingly, though, we see a new breed of SMBTech company focused on a single industry vertical.
 These teams intimately understand the industry ecosystem, how things get done in that industry today, and the SMB customer’s pain points—often solving one very critical pain point, then expanding their offering over time.
 Most importantly, they have a vision for how to do things better and know how to communicate this vision to the various participants in the ecosystem.
 Vertical solutions can also benefit nicely from network efforts (more on this below).
-MindBody is a terrific example of this, having built a $1.3 billion company serving the needs of yoga studios and salons across the US.
-Private companies like ProCore (construction), Toast (restaurants), Brightwheel (education), and Houzz (home remodeling and design) are running a similar playbook.
+MindBody is a terrific example of this, having built a $1.3 billion company serving the needs of yoga studios and salons across the U.S. Private companies like ProCore (construction), Toast (restaurants), Brightwheel (education), and Houzz (home remodeling and design) are running a similar playbook.

-3) Deeply understand unit economics and churn.
-In SMB Tech, unit economics really, really matter.
-It may seem obvious, but it can be hard to grasp in the early days of a startup when a company’s mantra is all about growth and there are no finance execs on board to help drive analyses and metrics.
-The basic ingredients for unit economics in SMB Tech are a) acquisition cost (“CAC”), b) lifetime value (“LTV”) and c) churn (each segment has numerous underlying metrics), and all three have to work in synch for an SMB Tech business to scale.
-In the early days of a company’s lifecycle, it is common to invest ahead of the curve on sales, marketing and customer support—often driving growth at >100% annually—so it can be challenging to develop a realistic view of “steady state” unit economics.
-We’ll generalize a bit here, but we typically see early stage (seed -> Series B) companies very focused on growth, CAC and LTV without much data to really understand churn.
-Given that churn often shows up 12-24 months after a strong growth spurt, we’re big advocates of making a Customer Success executive an important early hire.
-In short, if your SMB Tech churn rate is in the 15-20% (annual) zip code, you’re at the top of the game.
+All three have to work in synch for an SMBTech business to scale.
+In the early days of a company’s lifecycle, it is common to invest ahead of the curve on sales, marketing, and customer support—often driving growth at >100% annually—so it can be challenging to develop a realistic view of “steady state” unit economics.
+We’ll generalize a bit here, but we typically see early stage (seed -> Series B) companies very focused on growth, CAC, and LTV without much data to really understand churn.
+Given that churn often shows up 12-24 months after a strong growth spurt, we’re big advocates of making a customer success executive an important early hire.
+In short, if your SMBTech churn rate is in the 15%-20% (annual) zip code, you’re at the top of the game.
 If it’s north of 30%, you’re going to have a hard time building a sustainable business.

-4) Get in the payment flow.
-As highlighted above with Shopify, billing and payment are often a critical part of the SMB Tech solution stack.
-It’s a terrific mechanism for creating value for the customer (often replacing numerous manual billing and payment processes), drives share of wallet/IT spend, and has become a reliable and valuable source of revenue for the SMB Tech provider.
-It also has a super strong hidden value for the SMB Tech provider—once an SMB customer has moved core billing, payment, customer and/or accounting information over to a new platform, they become much less likely to churn.
+Get in the payment flow.
+As highlighted above with Shopify, billing and payment are often a critical part of the SMBTech solution stack.
+It’s a terrific mechanism for creating value for the customer (often replacing numerous manual billing and payment processes), drives share of wallet/IT spend, and has become a reliable and valuable source of revenue for the SMBTech provider.
+It also has a super strong hidden value for the SMBTech provider—once an SMB customer has moved core billing, payment, customer and/or accounting information over to a new platform, they become much less likely to churn.
 No customer will stick with you if your offering is terrible, but if it’s reasonably good, they’ll think twice about switching to another provider if the switching costs are high—and moving anything related to cash flow, the lifeblood of any small business, is hard (and dangerous).

 Create network effects where possible.
 Network effects help support viral, compounding growth—and also help support a certain level of stickiness (= reduced churn).
 Network effects help your sales and marketing dollars go further if with every customer you acquire you also bring on additional ecosystem participants (in the form of your customer’s partners, customers, etc.) at relatively low cost.
 Network effects also drive customer retention, brand value, and can be a significant barrier to competitors at scale.
-We will go into this in more depth in our next post, but SMB Tech leaders Shopify, Square, DocuSign, Etsy, GrubHub, Yelp and Dropbox all have strong network effects to their business model (we’ll go into this in more depth in a future article), and private companies like Houzz, Slice, TalkSpace, BigCommerce and Toast have built network effects into the core of their business models.
+We will go into this in more depth in our next post, but SMBTech leaders Shopify, Square, DocuSign, Etsy, GrubHub, Yelp and Dropbox all have strong network effects to their business model (we’ll go into this in more depth in a future article), and private companies like Houzz, Slice, TalkSpace, BigCommerce, and Toast have built network effects into the core of their business models.

 (2) Market cap data from Capital IQ as of December 1 for 2010-2017 and as of December 3 for 2018